yum-food/YOTS/README.md

 Save it to Assets/animator.json.

 Drag Assets/yum\_food/YOTS.prefab anywhere on your avatar.
-Select it in the hierarchy, and drag Assets/animator.json onto the "JSON config" field.
+Select it in the hierarchy, and drag Assets/animator.json onto the "Json Config" field.

 Enter play mode.
 Enable an emulator (I use Lyuma's av3emulator).
 Open your menu.
 You should see a YOTS submenu.
 Click it, then click Shirt.
 Your shirt